YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - e.
 Tokenizers that employ byte-pair-encoding cause the resulting network to learn a sub-word embedding
 - f. sub-word embeddings split words up into smaller units and learn an embedding vector for each

+### **Q121.** What effect does Byte-Pair Encoding (BPE) achieve in Transformer models?
+- a.
+ALL of the other answers are CORRECT
+- b. improves performance of the Transformer by taking advantage of morphology of the language
+- c. reduces the vocabulary size with respect to a word-level tokeniser
+- d. allows common suffixes to be removed from words and treated separately
+- e. increases vocabulary size with respect to a character-level tokenizer
+- f. reduces the sequence length by grouping frequent character sequences together

+### **Q122.** Byte-pair encoding:
+- a. is a way of quantising the parameters of a transformer such that they only occupy 2 bytes each (half-precision representation)
+- b. agglomerates common consecutive characters together to form sub-word tokens
+- c. represents each word as a byte-pair vector, which is similar to a one-hot vector but with two non-zero values in it
+- d. none of the other options is correct
+- e. encodes text as byte-pairs: 2 bytes for each character in the text

+### **Q123.** What are ASCII and UTF-8, and what is the difference between them?
+- a.
+None of the other options are correct
+- b.
+Multimedia file formats: main difference is that ASCII is a plain text format, while UTF-8 is a binary format allowing for richer media content
+- c.
+Encryption algorithms: main difference is that ASCII uses symmetric encryption, while UTF-8 uses asymmetric encryption
+- d.
+Web development languages: main difference is that ASCII is primarily used for client-side scripting, while UTF-8 is used for server-side scripting
+- e.
+Character encoding standards: main difference is that ASCII supports only basic English characters, while UTF-8 can represent characters from many languages

+### **Q124.** Which of the following is a character encoding standard that can represent characters from many different languages?
+- a.
+Byte-pair encoding
+- b.
+FastText
+- c.
+UTF-8
+- d.
+ASCII
+- e.
+NONE of the other options are correct

 ### **Q32.** The English word "hippopotomonstrosesquipedaliophobia" refers to the "fear of monstrously long words".
 Which of the following well-known technologies could deal well with a text containing this monstrously long word?
 - a.
 NONE of the other well-known technologies would deal well with this word
 - b. hippopotoBERT